Azure/azure-cli/doc/telemetry/faq.md

 | take 10
 ```

-### Should I use `ResultSummary` or `ExceptionMessage` in CLI telemetry to fetch error details?

-It's suggested to fetch `ResultSummary` first.
-If it's empty then try `ExceptionMessage`.

 ### How can I collect customized properties into CLI telemetry?

-You can utilize [`add_extension_event` function](https://github.com/Azure/azure-cli/blob/dev/src/azure-cli-core/azure/cli/core/telemetry.py#L418-L420) to collect properties for your extension.
+You can utilize `add_extension_event` [function](https://github.com/Azure/azure-cli/blob/dev/src/azure-cli-core/azure/cli/core/telemetry.py#L418-L420) to collect properties for your extension.

 When customers run command, in additional to general CLI record whose `EventName` is `azurecli/command`, there will be another record whose `EventName` is `azurecli/extension` recorded in CLI telemetry.

-And you can join the general `azurecli/command` record with `azurecli/extension` record on `Properties['reserved.datamodel.correlationid']`
+And you can join the general `azurecli/command` record with `azurecli/extension` record on `CorrelationId` field.